Video Elon Musk says he'll resign as Twitter CEO

 Elon Musk says he'll resign as Twitter CEO

-Elon Musk said he'll resign "as soon as I find someone foolish enough to take the job," but said he'd continue running several teams.
+Elon Musk tweeted Tuesday night that he would step down as Twitter's CEO as soon as he "finds someone foolish enough to take the job."

 December 21, 2022